 To give them their due, they obviously took note of reactions to this model, and did a complete U turn, releasing the latest model, the Gaggia Classic Pro.

 This is the only mistake I think Gaggia made with the new Classic Pro.
-They ship it out set to 14 bars of pressure, I believe, and they ship it out with both standard and pressurized baskets.
+They ship it out set to 14 bars of pressure, I believe, and they ship it out with both fundamental and pressurized baskets.

-The way around this is to get familiar with temperature surfing, or to fit a PID to digitally control the brew temp – and it’s not as much of an issue if you’re usually only making one coffee at a time vs. pulling multiple shots back to back.
+The way around this is to get familiar with temperature surfing, or to fit a PID to digitally control the brew temp – and it’s not as much of an question if you’re usually only making one coffee at a time vs. pulling multiple shots back to back.
 I’ll talk more about temperature surfing shortly by the way.

 Gaggia Classic Pro Review